rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 Possessing a natural ability and aptitude for operating heavy equipment, my brother Jim began to practice with the Northwest, tossing unwanted chunks, culled logs, and debris to the edge of the landing.
-Jack recognized Jim’s talent, and when Jim was fourteen years old, Jack had him loading logging trucks.
+Jack recognized Jimâ€™s talent, and when Jim was fourteen years old, Jack had him loading logging trucks.
 At the time, our youngest brother Tom was too young to work in the woods.